OCT-FPGA/Vitis-Tutorials-U280/Getting_Started/vitis-getting-started-moc.md

 ```
 #### 3.3.1 Copy executables to CloudLab

 To run the application on FPGA hardware, you need to copy app.exe and vadd.xclbin to the CloudLab server which hosts the U280.
-For this, you need to have the private key of the CloudLab server stored on MOC.
+For this, you need to have the private key that is needed to connect to the CloudLab server stored on MOC.
 For information on setting up SSH keys, refer to [this guide](https://github.com/OCT-FPGA/oct-tutorials/blob/main/managing-keys/setup-keys.md).
 Once the SSH access is set up, you can copy the necessary files from MOC to CloudLab and run programs on FPGA hardware.
-We need to copy two files; the bitstream (vadd.xclbin) and the application binary (app.exe).
+Two files need to be copied; the bitstream (vadd.xclbin) and the application binary (app.exe).

 ```bash
 scp -i <path to CloudLab private key on MOC> vadd.xclbin app.exe <CloudLab Username>@<CloudLab IP>:~